techrabbit58/KataBirthdayGreeting/doc/strategy.md

 product increment.
-- So the tests shall mock the data source and notification service with test objects that can provide exactly the needed data for input, and allow verifications of core processing outcomes, but do no real I/O with the execution environment.
+- So the tests shall mock the data source and notification service with test objects that can provide exactly the needed data for input, and allow verification of core processing outcomes, but do no real I/O with the execution environment.
 - Mock classes shall be part of the test environment, not of the product.